College Basketball on USA: 2020s return and expansion

 NBC Sports held the rights to 35 men's and women's Atlantic 10 basketball games.
 Until 2021, these games aired on NBCSN.
 NBCSN shut down at the end of 2021, after which USA Network assumed its A-10 broadcasts (among other sports properties).

 On November 20, 2024, Comcast announced that it would spin off most of its cable networks and select digital properties into a new publicly traded company, Versant, a move that will see USA Network split from NBC Sports.
 Unlike other NBC Sports college basketball properties, which primarily air on Peacock, the A-10 stayed on USA Network and moved from NBC Sports to USA Sports beginning with the 2025–26 season.

 In November 2025, USA Sports announced an agreement with the Pac-12 Conference to broadcast 50 regular season men's basketball games, up to 10 regular season women's basketball games, and all games except the finals of the Pac-12 Conference men's basketball tournament.
 The agreement will last through the 2030–31 season and begin in the 2026–27 season.

+For the 2025–26 season, USA Network will broadcast more than 40 men's and women's college basketball games, including first, second and quarterfinal coverage of the Atlantic 10 men's basketball tournament and the quarterfinals of the Atlantic 10 women's basketball tournament.
+Due to conflicts with WWE Smackdown, one quarterfinal from both of the men's and the women's tournaments will instead air on CNBC.
+Steve Burkowski and Tim McCormick, along with Steve Schlanger and John Giannini will serve as the main broadcasting crews for games.
+Additional play-by-play commentators include Jack Benjamin, Mike Corey, Joe Castellano, and Jason Knapp.
+Additional color commentators include Zendon Hamilton, Edona Thaqi, and Derek Whittenberg.
+Lisa Kerney and Dalen Cuff will serve as the primary studio team.